Exploring Tyler State Park (Newtown, PA)

-A lot of the trails are paved which can be used for biking too.
-During my walk I saw bikers, walkers, hikers, and even horseback riders.
+At Tyler State Park, many of the trails are paved which can be used for biking too.
+During my time at Tyler State Park, I saw bikers, walkers, hikers, and even horseback riders.
 In fact, when I stopped to let a horse pass, it licked me.

-I enjoyed all of the different surfaces of the park.
+I enjoyed all of the different surfaces at Tyler State Park.
 I wanted to test out my Hoka Speedgoat Midis on new surfaces so opted to wear them.
-They were great for all terrain including pavement, dirt, grass, and muddy water (my feet stayed dry when I sunk into a few inches of mud).
+They were great for all-terrain including pavement, dirt, grass, and muddy water (my feet stayed dry when I sunk into a few inches of mud).

-It starts off walking across a dam.
-It’s all paved and there were people fishing as well.
+At Tyler State Park, it starts off walking across a dam.
+It’s all paved and people were fishing as well.

-While there isn’t a lot of drastic elevation change, there is some.
+While there isn’t a lot of drastic elevation change at Tyler State Park, there is some.

 I also thought it would be funny to try and fit into this tree that had fallen and was hallowed out.
 Why, I don’t know.

-There is even a beautiful covered bridge in the middle of the park as well.
+There is even a beautiful covered bridge in the middle of Tyler State Park as well.

-In all, it was a quiet, fun, hike.
+In all, Tyler State Park was a quiet, fun, hike.
 If you are in the area and looking for something relaxing to do, I recommend it.
 There is so much to do even if you don’t choose hiking.
 I would love to go at the swimming area.